-Commissioner Welch add that there is already a list regarding soil health and agricultural runoff.
+Commissioner Welch added that there are already resolutions regarding soil health and agricultural runoff.
 He noted that the Commission could write a letter of support for existing resolutions and also voice support at the MAWD annual meeting.

 F. Discuss Potential for Fall Watershed Tour